xian-network/xian-stack/README.md

     - make contracting-dev-up
 5. Run contracting unit tests
     - `pytest contracting/`
+6. When you're finished
+    - from the test-shell `exit`

 ## TO-DO
 - [ ] Bring Contracting tests up to date with Xian improvements